 His Royal Highness Crown Prince Haakon is the High Patron of the Norwegian International Film Festival and Liv Ullmann is its Honorary President.

 The board of the Norwegian International Film Festival is chaired by Guttorm Petterson.
-The other members of the board are: Arild Kalkvik, Simon Næsse and Arne-Christian Mohn.
+The other members of the board are: Arild Kalkvik, Marte Eide Klovning and Arne-Christian Mohn.
 The board is joined by Festival Director Tonje Hardersen.

-The festival is led by Festival Director Tonje Hardersen.
+The festival is led by Festival Director Tonje Hardersen and administrative manager Nina Samdal.
 The film market New Nordic Films is led by programme director Gyda Velvin Myklebust.

 Amanda, the national film award, saw the light of day in 1985.
 At the outset it was a film and TV award, but from 2005 and onwards it became a pure film award.
 For the first 20 years the ceremony was – except the Nordic Amanda in 1993 – a co-operative effort between the Norwegian International Film Festival and the TV channel NRK.
-In 2006 the Amanda ceremony changed the channel to TV 2, and Rubicon is the producer for the presentation ceremony.
+From 2006 to 2018 the Amanda ceremony changed the channel to TV 2, was presented on VG+ in 2019 and is now back on NRK .
 The Amanda Award consists of a statuette designed by the sculptor Kristian Kvakland, produced and delivered by the company of Olaussen metall in Haugesund.

 New Nordic Films

 1995 saw the start of New Nordic Films – The Norwegian International Film Festival’s annual film market for Nordic cinema.
 Eleven years later an international co-production and film financing forum was established.
 New Nordic Films annually receives approximately 400 industry professionals from Norway and abroad, to familiarise themselves with new Nordic film productions and initiate co-production efforts across the borders.